ekston/ekston/README.md

 **Hi, I’m @ekston**
-👀 I’m interested in Cloud Collaboration, Modern Workplace Management, and Endpoint Security 🌱 I’m currently learning new ways to manage configurations, create documentation, and secure workplaces.
+I’m interested in Cloud Collaboration, Modern Workplace Management, and Endpoint Security.
+I’m constantly learning new ways to manage configurations, create documentation, and secure workplaces.

 <!---
 ekston/ekston is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.